vlkv/reggatad/README.md

 * https://github.com/eliben/code-for-blog/blob/master/2011/asio_protobuf_sample/db_server.cpp

 ## Some NOTEs and thoughts
-Repository should have a list of required fileds.
+* Repository should have a list of required fileds.
 Every file with tags should have these fields set.
 E.g. 'rating'.
+* Reggatad should have some recovery request in API.
+For example, by some reason reggatad wasn't running.
+And during that time user moved (or anything) files withing repository...
+This recovery could be a simple one.
+For example we try to find files in different location withing the repo by name...